namcodes/Code-Igniter-v4-iStalkU/README.md

 # Requirements
 - 🧠 Brain
-- 🕸 Xampp, Wampp or Any web server that supports mysql.
+- 🕸 Xampp, Wampp or any web server that supports mysql.
 - 📝Code Editor (`Vscode`, `Sublime Text`)

 # How to use?